Employee Gifts: What You Need to Know From a Tax Perspective

 Bonuses for employers/owners are a great way to show appreciation and motivate your staff.
 And they can also be deductible under certain circumstances.
 How you pay bonuses depends on the type of business that you have!
 Here are the different scenarios:

-- S Corporation is allowed to treat bonuses as deductible expenses as long as the shareholders in the company.
+- S Corporations are allowed to treat bonuses as deductible expenses as long as the shareholders are in the company.

 - Corporations are allowed to treat bonuses as deductible expenses for employees.

-- On the other hand, bonuses are not deductible for sole proprietors, partners, and LLC members (small business owners) because they are considered self-employed.
-Because the money the owners pay themselves is considered a draw and they share the profits.
+- Sole proprietors, partners, and LLC members (small business owners) cannot deduct bonuses because they are considered to be self-employed, and the money the owners pay themselves is considered a draw as they share the profits.
 The share is not an incentive for performance.

 Bonuses are considered additional pay for services and can be deducted from your fees as long as they’re reasonable.

-Bonuses are given to employees in cash or non-cash compensation, like vacation time off (VTO), often require careful planning.
-These benefits may have tax implications depending on how you want Uncle Sam to treat them!
+Bonuses are given to employees in cash or non-cash compensation, like vacation time off (VTO), which often require careful planning.
+These benefits may have tax implications depending on how you want the IRS to treat them!

 Awards and business deductions